-Heating and hot water Repair category 1 Notes I am advised by the Seller, the central heating boiler was installed circa 2017.
-I am unable to confirm if any warranties remain.
+Heating and hot water Repair category 1 Notes I am advised by the Seller, the central heating boiler was installed circa 2014.
+Informed opinion suggests that boilers have a life expectancy between 10 and 20 years depending on the quality of the boiler and whether or not regular maintenance has been carried out.
+Future repair or replacement should be anticipated.
 It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
-Boilers and central heating systems should be tested and serviced by an OFTEC oil registered engineer on an annual basis to ensure their safe and efficient operation.
+Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.

 Drainage

 Repair category 1

 Notes No significant defects evident.
+It is assumed the septic tank is registered with SEPA.
+Further details can be sought from the Seller.